sahinakkaya/travel_diary/README.md

 ### Notes
 I have only completed the backend part of the project despite all my efforts.
-I had never used any of the technologies I was asked to use. (django, django rest, kafka, angular, spring and docker to be explicit) So I decided to start learning from django since it is at least python related.
+I had never used any of the technologies I was asked to use before (django, django rest, kafka, angular, spring and docker to be explicit).
+So I decided to start learning from django since it is at least python related.
 It went well for me and made me think that I should use Django more after this project.
 I have also implemented jwt for authentication using djangorestframework-simplejwt but didn't include it here since it's hard to test my API with it without